GtkWidget is the base class all widgets in GTK derive from.

 - public void set_overflow (Overflow overflow)

-Sets how this treats content that is drawn
+Sets how the widget treats content that is drawn outside the it's content

 - public void set_parent (Widget parent)